kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/v1beta2/03-40-api-rule-troubleshooting.md

             jwksUri: https://example.com/.well-known/jwks.json
 ```

 If the **issuer** contains `:`, it must be a valid URI.
-Otherwise, you get the following error, and the APIRule resource is not created:
+Otherwise, you get the following error, and the APIRule CR is not created:

 ```
 The APIRule "httpbin" is invalid: .spec.rules[0].jwt.authentications[0].issuer: value is empty or not a valid url